mikke89/RmlUiDoc/pages/cpp_manual/integrating.md

 This guide will help you get started when you are ready to integrate RmlUi into your own application.

-If you haven't already done so, take a look at the sample applications in `/Samples/`{:.path}.
+If you haven't already done so, take a look at the sample applications in [`/Samples/`{:.path}](https://github.com/mikke89/RmlUi/tree/master/Samples).
 There you can find a whole heap of useful examples of how to use and abuse RmlUi.
-Also in there you can find the shell library we used to develop all the samples (in `/Samples/shell/`{:.path}), which can be great if you want to write a quick and dirty application of your own.
+Also, be sure to take a look at one or more of the included backends (in [`/Backends/`{:.path}](https://github.com/mikke89/RmlUi/tree/master/Backends)), as they provide a good starting point for getting a basic application up and running together with RmlUi.

 ### Setting up the build environment